asciamanna/asciamanna.github.io/_posts/2014-05-10-bloom-filters.md

 <!--more-->

 ##Definition
-Buton Howard Bloom developed the Bloom filter in 1970.
+Burton Howard Bloom developed the Bloom filter in 1970.
 A Bloom filter is a data structure that is used to test whether an element is a member of a set.
 It differs from other data structures (bitmaps, hashes, etc.) in that it is **space-efficient** and appropriate to use when the set is very large or if you are operating in an environment with memory constraints.